Edgar-Donk/frothy-brew/docs/entry/basic_entries.rst

 .. topic:: String Validation Function

     First check whether the first character is a capital letter or not.
-Then we have two queries that check whether the input is an alpha numeric character or one of a set of punctuation options.
+Then there are two queries that check whether the input is an alpha numeric character or one of a set of punctuation options.

-    Although the logic can be followed the fact that at every query apart from the first is an elif or else query should raise a warning flag.
+    Although the logic can be followed, the fact that at every query apart from the first, has an elif or else query should raise a warning flag.
 As it stands the validation function is doing its job but there is room for improvement.

-    Without peeking see if you can improve on the validation function, remember we want a capital first letter, thereafter characters, or some prescribed punctuation.
-If at any time you can insert a character such as **%** then the validation is no longer working.
-After making your changes test it with pylint, if you score more than 9.5 and it works - well done!
+    Without peeking see if you can improve on the validation function, remember the first letter is capitalalised, thereafter characters, or some prescribed punctuation.
+If at any time a character such as **%** can be inserted then the validation is no longer working.
+After making your changes test it with pylint, if the score is more than 9.5 and it works - well done!

 .. container:: toggle